mapattacker/python-timeseries/model.rst

     from scipy.cluster.hierarchy import linkage, dendrogram

+If we have a lot of datapoints, the plotted dendrogram will look overwhelmingly cluttered, like below.

 .. figure:: images/dendrogram1.png
     :width: 700px
     :align: center

-The dendrogram can be further prettified by truncating the bottom branches, labelling each cluster split distance, and adding a horizontal line to investigate where would be an appropriate cutoff point.
+The dendrogram can be further enhanced by truncating the bottom branches, labelling each cluster split distance, and adding a horizontal line to investigate where would be an appropriate cutoff point, to label each datapoint.

 .. figure:: images/dendrogram2.png
     :width: 500px